AdobeDocs/experience-manager-64.en/help/communities/using/groups.md

 The image should be sized to be as wide as the expected display of the page in the browser and 120 pixels in height.

-When creating or selecting an image, keep in mind :
+When creating or selecting an image, keep in mind:

 * the image height will be cropped to 120 pixels measured from the top edge of the image
 * the image is pinned to the left edge of the browser window